-At Anchorage, Liz's supervisors supported the elimination of the impotent nursing home "social services" position in favor of a clinical geriatric social work model.
+At Anchorage, Liz's supervisors supported the elimination of the outdated nursing home "social services" position in favor of a clinical geriatric social work model.
 She used her advanced training to create a program of dignity, community and comfort from first day of admission to end of life.
-Eventually she agreed to be trained as their Licensed Administrator caring for more than 40 employees and 32 residents in total.
+Eventually she agreed to be trained as their Licensed Administrator caring for her neighbors - more than 40 employees and 32 residents in total.

-Liz combined her business and clinical acumen to institute policy and environmental changes in the service of individualized quality care.
-After financial, clinical and plant modernization goals were met, she moved on to the Center for Extended Care at Amherst as a financial consultant.
-Shortly after, she took some time to be the full time caregiver for her children.
+Liz combined her business and clinical skills to institute policy and systemic changes in the service of individualized quality care.
+After her financial, clinical and plant modernization goals were met, she moved on to the Center for Extended Care at Amherst as a financial consultant.

-Her private practice began in 2013 and she has been helping older adults and their families navigate the aging process ever since.
+She opened her private practice started in 2013 and has been helping older adults and their families navigate the aging process ever since.

 Licenses, Certifications and Professional Memberships

-Licensed Nursing Home Administrator, State of Massachusetts, March 2006 to June 2008
+Licensed Nursing Home Administrator, State of MA, March 2006 to June 2008

-Certified Advanced Social Work Case Manager, National (C-ASWCM), May 2014 to present
+Certified Advanced Social Work Case Manager, (C-ASWCM), May 2014 to present

-National Association of Social Workers, National May 2014 to present
+National Association of Social Workers, May 2014 to present

 Certified Advanced Aging Care Manager/Aging Life Care (formerly National Association of Professional Geriatric Care Managers), July 2014 to present

-adding value through psychiatric, legal, resource and financial expertise.
+adding value through psychiatric, legal, and financial expertise.